tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Shifting

+In addition to its usual damage, this arrow inflicts 1d6 fire, lightning or acid damage, chosen when fired (champion: +2d6 damage; epic: +3d6 damage).

+---

 #### Slingstone of Courage

 This ammunition deals +2d10 damage when it strikes a foe from a higher tier (so, if you’re an adventurer-tier character, you deal the extra damage when you hit a creature who’s 5th level or higher.)

----

-#### Stone-Piercing

-Enchanted for battle in the Underworld, stonepiercing projectiles pass through solid stone – but not other barriers – as though it was empty air.
-Stone cover offers no protection against this ammunition.
-You can even fire through walls, if you have some other way of discerning your foe’s position than sight (or, more likely, you’ve got so many dwarves with stone- piercing bolts that you can pepper every inch of the cave wall and be sure of hitting a goblin.)

->_Note:_ We’re not sure how far stone-piercing bolts actually… go.
-For if all the earth and stone’s no more than empty air to ‘em, then there’s a fair to middling chance they just keep falling forever all the way down through the Underworld, until they hit someone or fall out the bottom of the world.
-Grunbolt, dwarven adventurer.

 ---